What it is:

 TENS is completely controlled by the mother, giving you the ability to increase or decrease the current according to your needs.
 TENS can provide a good option for women who expect to be alone for part or most of labor.

-TENS does not interfere with your ability to try other comfort measures.
+TENS does not interfere with your ability to try most other comfort measures.
 The pads will need to be removed to use the shower or tub, but they can be reapplied after your skin is dry.

 How to do it: